sascha/TokenInjectableDockerBuilder/README.md

-Here are detailed usage instructions for the `TokenInjectableDockerBuilder` class in markdown format:

----

 # TokenInjectableDockerBuilder

 The `TokenInjectableDockerBuilder` is a powerful AWS CDK construct that automates the building, pushing, and deployment of Docker images to Amazon Elastic Container Registry (ECR) using AWS CodeBuild and Lambda custom resources.
 This construct simplifies workflows by enabling token-based Docker image customization.